ShengrenHou/ShengrenHou.github.io/_pages/research.md

 - Creating visualization tools for network analysis
 - Designing control algorithms for optimal energy management

-## DATALESs: System-Theoretic Data Analytics for Local Energy Systems
+## DATALESs: System-Theoretic Data Analytics for Local Energy Systems (中荷面上合作基金)

 This collaborative project aims to develop new system-theoretic data analytics (AI & ML) methods to enhance the coordination of local energy systems (LESs) and green buildings: